-Keyword Description Units Default (if any) Examples of Values M/O/C ORB_UNITS A comma-delimited set of SI unit designations for each element of the orbit state time history after the orbit state time tag shall be provided in aggregate as an alphanumeric free-text string enclosed in square brackets.
-All orbit state elements shall have a corresponding units entry; non-dimensional values (such as orbit eccentricity) shall be labelled as "nd".
-Suggested units are recommended for each ORB_TYPE, per ANNEX B, Section B7. [km,km,km,k m/s,km/s,k m/s] М < Insert orbit state time history here > Orbit time history line(s) shall be formatted as specified in 6.2.4.11, containing time and orbit elements as selected by ORB_TYPE in the SANA Orbital Elements registry (ANNEX B, Section B7).
-Units are as specified in this registry). М ORB_STOP End of an orbit state vector or time history section. n/a М
+Keyword Description Units Default (if any) Examples of Values M/O/C ORB_UNITS A comma-delimited set of SI unit designations for each element of the orbit state time history following the orbit state time tag solely for informational purposes, provided as an alphanumeric free-text string enclosed in square brackets.
+When provided, each orbit state element shall have a corresponding units entry, with non-dimensional values (such as orbit eccentricity) denoted by "n/a".
+Note that the listing of units via the ORB_UNITS keyword does not override the mandatory units specified for the selected ORB_TYPE, as discussed in ANNEX B, Section B7. [km,km,km,k m/s,km/s,k m/s] [km,n/a,deg, deg, deg, deg] 0 < Insert orbit state time history here > Orbit time history line(s) shall be formatted as specified in 6.2.4.11, containing time and orbit elements as selected by ORB_TYPE in the SANA Orbital Elements registry (ANNEX B, Section B7).
+Units are as specified in this registry).
+M ORB_STOP End of an orbit state vector or time history section. n/a М